 A: We handle the vast majority of our cases by charging for our time on a pay-as-you-go basis.
 Our rates are competitive with those of other firms, and our clients tell us that we give good value for the money that they pay us.

 If a client has substantial money damages that can be proven through the client’s financial records and that can be collected from a solvent franchisor, we may be willing to make a contingency arrangement.
 In these arrangements, clients pay out-of-pocket expenses.
 As a general rule, “substantial” damages means at least $250,000.

 Q: My franchisor (or supplier) is a multi-million dollar corporation with an array of lawyers.
 How can you fight them?

 A: Dady & Gardner has faced off against some of the world’s largest law firms with success.
 Our senior partners themselves are alumni of “mega-firms” and are comfortable dealing with them.

-Q: I do not live in Minnesota or New York.
+Q: I do not live in Minnesota.
 How can you help me?

-A: First, Dady & Gardner, P.A. lawyers are admitted to practice in Minnesota, New York, New Jersey and South Dakota, and Arizona.
+A: First, Dady & Gardner, P.A. lawyers are admitted to practice in Minnesota and South Dakota.
 If you live in a state where we are not admitted, we will make arrangements with local counsel, to the extent required by the rules, to work in that jurisdiction.
 Dady & Gardner lawyers have assisted clients all over the United States.